Polyconseil/systematic/README.md

 A component is halfway between a library and an application.
 You get to have an index.html page that is useful for development, but the dependencies aren't bundled with the final package, just like a library.

+You also have the choice of having the component used directly within a page, without being required from within another JS application that goes through webpack.

+In that regard, you have to pay attention to NOT import your dependencies using Webpack-based `import` feature and use the `/* global _, L */` notation in your sources (use `import` in your tests, why not) so that your application will try and find those symbols on `window`;
+also, use the `keep_dependency` feature in your configuration file for any dependency yo uwant bundled with.

 # Building libraries